Blu celeste Tour

-The Blu celeste Tour is the debut tour by Italian singer, rapper and songwriter Blanco, in support of his 2022 studio album Blu celeste.
-Consisting of two legs and 27 shows, the tour began on 3 April 2022 in Padua and concluded on 17 September 2022 in Milan.
+The Blu celeste Tour is the debut tour by Italian singer Blanco, in support of his 2021 studio album Blu celeste.
+Consisting of two legs and 35 shows, the tour began on 3 April 2022 in Padua and concluded on 17 September 2022 in Milan.

 Development

 Following the success of his first studio album Blu celeste, Blanco announced the dates for the first leg of the Blu celeste Tour on 21 December 2021.
 It initially consisted of eight shows, but seven dates were added in Padua, Milan, Rome, Venaria Reale, Florence, Bologna and Brescia after tickets sold out in less than hour on the same day of the tour announcement.
-After Blanco and Mahmood's win at the Sanremo Music Festival 2022, twelve new shows were added as part of the second leg of the tour.
+After Blanco and Mahmood's win at the Sanremo Music Festival 2022, nineteen new shows were added as part of the second leg of the tour in the summer.
 Tickets sold out in a few hours, with the tour reaching a total of 300,000 tickets sold.